 The box was later passed down to Unwin's own son George, then via his wife Anne Oxenham to her brother Rev. William Oxenham, and by descent through the family for several generations.

-A beautiful item from one of Britain’s most famous heroes, and perhaps a small piece of one of history's greatest love affairs.
+A beautiful and rare item from one of Britain’s most famous heroes, and a small piece connected to one of history's greatest love affairs.